This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 There are several different types of loft conversion worth considering.
 Here’s a brief description of each one.

-- Roof light loft conversion – your bog-standard loft conversion that doesn’t involve any kind of structural alterations.
+- Roof light loft conversion – this is the simplest form of loft conversion.
 The name comes from adding one or more windows to the roof to introduce natural light into the converted attic space.
 In most cases, you’ll want to add a staircase for ease of access, too.

 - Dormer loft conversion – there are a few different types of dormer loft conversion but typically they’re a box-shaped addition to the existing roof that creates extra headspace and floor space inside the loft area.
 Dormers work best on houses with small lofts.

 - Mansard loft conversion – is the one to go for if you have the budget and want to dramatically transform your home.
 A mansard loft conversion effectively adds another storey to your house.
 The roof slope will change from the current angle to an industry-standard 72 degrees and the conversion spans the entire width of your house.

 - Hip to gable loft conversion – this kind of loft conversion works for detached and semi-detached houses by making use of the space between the edge of the hipped roof* and the gable end of your house.
 The new loft is created by increasing the height of the gable wall and extending the hipped roof to meet the new wall.

 *A hipped roof (also hip roof) is a type of roof that has no gable end.
 Instead, its sides slope down to the walls of the house.

 Do you need planning permission to convert a loft?